CTCycle/WFL-forecasting/README.md

 **3) Pretrain WFL model:** Standard pretraining of the WFL forecast model using prefetched data

-**4) Pretrain WFL model 8k-fold training):** Iterative k-fold pretraining of the WFL forecast model using prefetched data
+**4) Pretrain WFL model (k-fold training):** Iterative k-fold pretraining of the WFL forecast model using prefetched data

 **5) Predict next extraction:** Predict the next coming extraction using the pretrained model